scalanlp/nak/README.md

 * Massive reorganization of the sub-packages.
 * Added nak.liblinear (using the Java liblinear package) and added nak.app.Classify that uses liblinear logistic regression solvers as well as GIS.

-See the [CHANGELOG](https://github.com/scalanlp/nak/wiki/CHANGELOG) for changes in previous versions3.
+See the [CHANGELOG](https://github.com/scalanlp/nak/wiki/CHANGELOG) for changes in previous versions.

 ## Using Nak